Caregiver Burnout: How to Take Care of Yourself

 - Feeling empty inside, obsessing over problems, or noticing behavioral changes.

-- Neglecting your personal needs, isolate yourself, and doubt yourself.
+- Neglecting your personal needs, isolating yourself, and doubting yourself.

 - Feeling a desire to drop out of society and move away from the person you are caring for.

-- Experiencing physical symptoms like chronic headaches or chronic stomach or bowel problems.
+- Experiencing physical symptoms like chronic headaches or chronic stomach problems.

 If you do not get the resources you need, burnout symptoms could become embedded in your life, and you could experience a serious physical or emotional problem.
 The signs of chronic burnout are burnout syndrome, chronic sadness, depression, and chronic physical issues.
 This could also lead to trauma.

-We are commonly asked how to fix caregiver burnout, but instead of using the word “fix,” try to wonder instead how to “treat” caregiver burnout, because there is nothing wrong with you.
+We are commonly asked how to fix caregiver burnout, but instead of using the word “fix”, try to think of how to “treat” caregiver burnout.
+Your environment is challenging right now, but you are not the problem.
 Your symptoms are a sign that you are lucid and aware of your situation and environment.
-Your environment is just challenging right now, but you are not the problem.

-Caregiver burnout can be treated by working on your mental health and perspective, or by reaching out and taking advantage of resources that are accessible to you.
+Caregiver burnout can be treated by working on your mental health, or by reaching out and taking advantage of resources that are accessible to you.

 Instead of wishing someone else would help more, or wishing you had more time, focus on the things within your control.
 Consider your response to problems rather than the problems themselves.